ialbert/plac/doc/plac_adv.rst

 It is possible to store the output of a task into a file, to be read later (this is useful for tasks with a large output)::

- i> .output 1 /tmp/out.txt
+ i> .output 1 out.txt
- saved output of 1 into /tmp/out.txt
+ saved output of 1 into out.txt

 You can even skip the number argument: then ``.output`` will the return the output of the last launched command (the special commands like .output